 - i.
 Two marks are seen on the lens indicating the axis of the lens. - ii.
-When the lens is moved in the direction of the axis, there is no movement of the objects. - When the lens is moved in a direction at right angles to the axis Convex cylinder-The objects move in the opposite direction.
-Concave cylinder-The objects move in the same direction.
+When the lens is moved in the direction of the axis, there is no movement of the objects.

 Use Regular astigmatism can be treated by suitable cylindrical lenses.